Videocracy Movie Review: Italy As Idiot Box Theme Park Nation

 Gandini also spends time with Burlusconi media elite accomplices, penetrating their luxurious haunts and female meat market Billionaires Club.
 Including enormously wealthy PR agent Lele Mora, who brags to Gandini about his affection for Burlusconi, but who can't compare to Mussolini.
 And while playing Mussolini hymns for the filmmaker on his cell phone, tunes accompanied by photos of swastikas.
 Then there's Fabrizio Corona, a ruthless king of the paparazzi currently imprisoned for celebrity extortion, who brags on camera that he's a new and improved Robin Hood because 'I steal from the poor, and give to myself.'

 Videocracy is a scary extreme celebrity vision of a soulless national, politicaly run television culture lacking heart or humanity, and never quite seen in such a sad, dumbed down ruthless context before.
-Or as one revealing observer puts it: 'The important thing is to gain power, and do whatever the fuck you want.'
+Or as one revealing observer puts it: 'The important thing is to gain power, and do whatever you want.'

 Kino Lorber Films